 Elevated levels of parathyroid hormone in the blood are associated with higher levels of uric acid in the blood in the general population.
-Although the exact mechanisms are unclear, it is believed that parathyroid hormone increases uric acid in the blood by reducing the excretion of urate in the kidney.
+Although the exact mechanisms are unclear, it is believed that the parathyroid hormone increases uric acid in the blood by reducing the excretion of urate in the kidney.

-Chronic lead poisoning leads to hyperuricemia
+Chronic lead poisoning leads to hyperuricemia.

 Exposure to lead is associated with impaired kidney function and increased uric acid levels in the blood.